datagemsai/ChartGPT-API/README.md

 #### Google Auth

+For local development:
+1. Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install): e.g. `sudo snap install google-cloud-cli`
+2. Set up Google [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc): `gcloud auth application-default login`
-Wherever Google Auth expects the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to be set to authenticate, we should load the service account info from Streamlit's secrets.
+3. Wherever Google Auth expects the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to be set to authenticate, we should load the service account info from Streamlit's secrets.
 We do this to avoid duplicating secrets.
 In future we may need to make a refactor to this workflow depending on which service we settle on for deployment of applications.

 ```python
 import streamlit as st